noahlevenson/passerby/README.md

 ### :hamburger: What is libfood?
 libfood is the reference implementation of [Free Food](https://freefood.is), a decentralized location-aware p2p protocol to make food delivery free again.

 [Free Food](https://freefood.is) eliminates third party middlemen, enabling host devices to self-organize as a geosearchable peer-to-peer restaurant marketplace which requires no coordinating central authority.
-Using the [Free Food](https://freefood.is) protocol, a hungry person can search for nearby restaurants, browse menus, and place an order **directly** with one click &mdash; all through one convenient interface.
+Using the [Free Food](https://freefood.is) protocol, a hungry person can search for nearby restaurants, browse menus, and place an order **directly** with one click.

 [Free Food](https://freefood.is) consists of 4 open source software packages: